Below the 45th Parallel: A Big Day in New Zealand

 The Steampunk Train spiting fire in the rain.

 The night was getting late, so we headed back to the camp.
-As Ralph dropped us off at the camp, he invited our girls to visit his place the next day to help his daughters feed the new black sheep that had just been born.
+As Ralph dropped us off at the camp, he invited our kids to visit his place the next day to help his daughters feed the new black sheep that had just been born.

 Notable Statistics